MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 **Recommended steps**

-1. If the **Protect** action isn't available or is greyed out, verify that you have the Azure Information Protection (AIP) Premium P1 license.
+1. If the **Protect** action isn't available or is greyed out, verify that you have a Microsoft Purview license.
 For more information, see [Microsoft Purview Information Protection integration](azip-integration.md).

 1. If the **Protect** action is available, but aren't seeing the appropriate labels.